 This is especially important for older computers.
 Older computers may struggle more with tangled, unorganized chords.
 A hack for older computers involves taking care of what you already own.
 This means organizing your cords.
 Additionally, stop the frustration when you reach for a charging cable and find it tangled.
 Organization will make your life easier and more efficient.

 Armor Cords With Tubing

 Armoring cords with tubing is a great option to keep your cords safe.
 This is a particularly nice way to provide protection from pets within your home.
 It can be daunting to keep animals from chewing their way through cords.
 You may even find yourself stopping your toddler from trying the same thing.
-Luckily, this clear vinyl tubing can help.
+Many cable management products already provide their cable products protected by heavy duty tubing, as it is well known that this tubing will prolong the life of your cables by protecting them from breakages and kinks which put stress on the wiring inside.
+It is this stress that ultimately causes your cables to deteriorate and work inefficiently or break altogether.
+If however your cables remain unprotected, clear vinyl tubing can help.
 Simply cut a slit down one side and slip it over the cables.
 This is a very easy way to protect cords without using too much money, time, or materials.
 The peace of mind it will give you is well worth the effort it takes.

 Unprotected computer cables can be a safety issue for small hands and mouths in the house.
 This can be an overlooked safety issue because, with today’s technology, cords seem to lie in every room.
 Don’t let this issue slip by you and your household.
 Take care of cords accordingly.